This site will look much better in a browser that supports web standards, but is accessible to any browser or Internet device.

 When hiring a construction company to build a bank, do we only consider companies that employ bankers?
 When finding a mechanic to work on an ambulance, would you only talk to those with EMS training?
 So why would you require a programmer to have a degree in biology to program for medical research?

-Over my career, I have come to the conclusion that we programmers should always develop a some domain knowledge as part of a project.
+Over my career, I have come to the conclusion that we programmers should always develop some domain knowledge as part of a project.
 But, we never need to go too deep.
 The real need is to understand enough of the domain to be able to translate the real knowledge of the domain expert into a form that the computer can execute.
 Our real skills come in this translation, not in the knowledge of the domain.
 More importantly, what domain knowledge we have should match that of the customer.
 This is only guaranteed if we learn from the customer in the process of doing the job.

 As an example, let's say that I went to work for an engineering firm.
 I have an electrical engineering degree, so this seems like a natural fit.
 However, my knowledge of the electrical engineering field is now twenty years out of date, and fuzzy to boot.
 Would that knowledge be a help or a hindrance to any work I might do.